ringcentral/call-performance-analytics-demo-csharp/README.md

 ## Steps to run the program

-1. Clone this GitHub Repository
+1. Clone/Download this GitHub Repository
 2. Navigate to the WebAPIClient folder
-2. Edit the "Program.cs" file by adding your O-Auth 2.0 Token.
+2. Edit the "Program.cs" file by adding your O-Auth 2.0 support.
 For more information regarding the same refer to this [guide](https://developers.ringcentral.com/guide/authentication).
-3. Compile and Run the program
+3. Compile and Run the program by executing the following commands
 ```
 dotnet add package RestSharp
 dotnet run